 Board of Assessment Appeals

-The Board of Assessment Appeals considers appeals for real estate, business personal property and motor vehicles in the month of March.
-According to Connecticut State Statute §12-111, for an appeal to be considered, a written application must be submitted to the Assessors on or before February 20 (postmarks are accepted).
-However, the Board of Assessment Appeals may decide not to hear an appeal "...for any commercial, industrial, utility or apartment property with and assessed value greater than $1,000,000".
+Emails and faxes will be accepted if received by February 20, 2024.
+However, the Board of Assessment Appeals may decide not to hear an appeal "...for any commercial, industrial, utility or apartment property with an assessed value greater than $1,000,000.”
 Once all the applications are submitted, the owner (or appointed agent) will be notified of the date and time of the hearing.

-Real Estate Appeals: Please remember all real estate assessments are as of the last revaluation date.
+Please remember all real estate assessments are as of the last revaluation date.
 Any sales/appraisal information dated after the revaluation date will not be considered.

 Please be sure to bring your vehicle with you.
 If there is no vehicle present, the Board may decide not to hear your case.
 Also be sure to bring any other pertinent information to show the Board, such as salvaged/rebuilt titles or odometer disclosure statements.

 BOARD OF ASSESSMENT APPEALS (3 Members; 3 year term, Charter Chapter IV, 2; Code Sec.
 5-4)